Coton bio : Avantages, limites et impact environnemental complet

 What impacts on the health of workers and consumers does organic cotton aim to reduce?

-Conventional cotton is one of the most heavily sprayed crops in the world.
-About 16% of all insecticides used in global agriculture are used on cotton, but only 2.5% of the world's agricultural land.
-As a result, many agricultural workers are exposed to toxic substances, sometimes without protection .
-These include respiratory problems, cancers, neurological disorders , and more.
-Organic cotton eliminates this exposure by eliminating chemical pesticides.
+Conventional cotton is one of the most heavily treated crops in the world.
+Approximately 16% of all insecticides used in global agriculture are dedicated to cotton, which accounts for only 2.5% of agricultural land.
+As a result, many farm workers are exposed to toxic substances, sometimes without protection .
+This can lead to respiratory problems, cancer, neurological disorders , and more.
+Organic cotton eliminates this exposure by banning chemical pesticides.

-On the consumer side, organic textiles are often treated with non-toxic dyes , without heavy metals or carcinogenic substances, which is particularly important for clothing worn next to the skin (underwear, children's clothing, etc.).
+From the consumer's perspective, organic textiles are often treated with non-toxic dyes , without heavy metals or carcinogenic substances, which is particularly important for clothing worn next to the skin (underwear, children's clothing, etc.).

-Recycled cotton , which you can find the full article on, is another alternative to conventional cotton.
-From a purely ecological perspective, recycled cotton generally has a better track record than organic cotton : it uses much less water , does not require new crops, and reduces pressure on agricultural land.
+Recycled cotton , which you can read the full article about, is another alternative to conventional cotton.
+From a purely ecological perspective, recycled cotton generally has a better environmental record than organic cotton : it uses significantly less water , doesn't require new crops, and reduces pressure on agricultural land.

 But it also has its limitations.
 Recycled cotton is less durable , especially if it comes from post-consumer textiles.
-Therefore, when used in clothing, it must be mixed with other fibers (organic cotton, recycled polyester, etc.) , which can make it more difficult to recycle again at the end of its life.
+Therefore, in clothing production, it needs to be blended with other fibers (organic cotton, recycled polyester, etc.) , which can make it more difficult to recycle again at the end of its life.

-Organic cotton has the advantage of being 100% natural and compostable , with good comfort and simpler traceability.
-But it does not specifically solve, or even worsens, one of the major problems of cotton : its water consumption .
+Organic cotton, on the other hand, has the advantage of being 100% natural and compostable , offering good comfort and simpler traceability.
+However, it doesn't particularly solve, and may even exacerbate, one of cotton's major problems : its water consumption .

-At Lucid, we generally favor recycled polyester over organic cotton to complement the recycled cotton in our blend for our recycled clothing .
-This allows us to revalue even more waste rather than producing raw material , and therefore have a material with an extremely low ecological footprint during production and requiring 99% less water than organic cotton .
+At Lucid, we generally prefer recycled polyester to organic cotton to complement recycled cotton in our blends for our recycled clothing .
+This allows us to repurpose even more waste rather than producing raw materials , resulting in a material with an extremely low environmental impact during production and requiring 99% less water than organic cotton .

-Conclusion: a material to be favored but in a responsible way
+Conclusion: a subject to prioritize, but within a responsible framework.

 Organic cotton isn't perfect, but it's clearly a step forward compared to conventional cotton in a textile industry that has long turned a blind eye to its environmental and social impacts.
-However, we must ensure how it's produced because it doesn't always solve the major problems associated with cotton farming.
-As a consumer, learning about labels, supporting responsible brands, and promoting responsible consumption (less but better) remains the best way to make a difference.
+However, it's essential to be aware of how it's produced, as it doesn't always solve the major problems associated with cotton farming.
+As a consumer, learning about labels, supporting responsible brands, and promoting mindful consumption (less but better) remains the best way to bring about change.

 Sources